Kronecker-structured Sparse Vector Recovery with Application to IRS-MIMO Channel Estimation: Kronecker-structured Sparse Recovery

 where $\bm n_i$ is the noise term.
-We solve the above linear system using a standard sparse recovery algorithm such as OMP or SBL.
-The resulting algorithm, denoted as the \underline{d}ecomposition-based \underline{S}parse \underline{R}ecovery (dSR), is summarized in Algorithm~\ref{al.dKroSBL}.
+We solve~\eqref{eq.deco_linear_inversion} using CS algorithms such as OMP or SBL.
+The resulting algorithm, denoted as the \underline{d}ecomposition-based \underline{S}parse \underline{R}ecovery (dSR), is in Algorithm~\ref{al.dKroSBL}.
+Here, the noise term $\bm n$ in \eqref{eq.problem_basic} needs not to admit a Kronecker structure.
+However, our method is effective in noisy scenarios and can even aid in denoising the signal, as the next.